kobayashi1987/CE320/README.md

 // This will establish the degree of similarity in their programming styles4.

 Step 9:
+### similarity_metric.py
 // Similarity Metric: Consider using appropriate similarity metrics (e.g., cosine similarity, Euclidean distance)
 // for a numerical comparison of programming styles.

+Step 10:
+// Input files or folders containing Python code.
+// Output path for storing the analysis results.

+## Phase Two:

+Data Analysis and Homogeneity:
+Pairwise Comparison: Your program will need to compare all pairs of programmers in a team to determine the similarity of their programming styles4.
+Homogeneity Determination: Develop a way to determine the degree of homogeneity within a team based on the pairwise comparisons3.
+For example, you can calculate the average or variance of similarity scores to assess team homogeneity34.
+Output: Provide clear and concise output on the similarity scores of each pair of programmers, as well as the overall team homogeneity score.